jtaltd/pywr-viewer-desktop-releases/README.md

-# pywr-viewer-desktop-releases
+# Pywr viewer desktop releases

-Binary releases of the Pywr viewer desktop application.
+This repository contains releases of the Pywr viewer desktop application.

+## License

+These binaries are released under the MIT Licence.
+See the LICENCE file for more information.